 - The meat thermometer: Clearly the easiest and most exact.
 The only disadvantage is that you do pierce the meat, so there is some juice loss.

-- The color test: Cut into one of the steaks and judge by color.
+- The color test: Cut into one of the steaks to determine when steaks are done and judge by color.
 Plenty of websites will guide you in this method.
 The problem with it is that you must cut rather dramatically into the steak, which lets the juices escape.

 - The finger test: This method has you poke the steak with your finger or with some other instrument.
 With some practice, you can tell whether or not it's done from the springiness of the meat.
 To give you some assistance, some proponents compare the feel of the steak to the springiness of certain parts of your body, e.g., parts of your arm or your hand.
 The disadvantage of this method is that it is somewhat inexact.
 Besides, it takes practice to get the hang of it, and in the meantime you'll be ruining a bunch of steaks.